U.S. Sides with Tax-Avoiding Companies

 For more information on Capstone's 17-year work history in forming and operating captives, please contact a member of its executive team.

 Editor’s Notes: As of CURRENT_YEAR, Capstone has been operating for CAP_YEARS_NUMBER years and has formed over CAPTIVE_FORMATIONS captives.
-As of CURRENT_YEAR, The Feldman Law Firm has been operating for LAW_YEARS_NUMBER years and has successfully resolved over TAX_CONTROVERSIES tax controversies.
-The current cap on captive insurance premiums is CURRENT_PREMIUM_CAP million, which carries a 0% Federal income tax rate under Section 831(b) of the Internal Revenue Code.
+As of CURRENT_YEAR, The Feldman Law Firm has been operating for LAW_YEARS_NUMBER years and has successfully resolved over TAX_CONTROVERSIES tax matters.
+As of CURRENT_YEAR the cap on 831(b) captive insurance premiums is CURRENT_PREMIUM_CAP million.